Not just an replacement, but an improvement!

 - Measure the surge current through the coupling capacitor, to the end-triode.
 What is the surge current while you switch on and off the amplifier?
 You will be surprised how high this value can be.
 This current will flow through ground via the grid-to-ground resistor, and cause a positive voltage there of 50Volt and higher.
 (The Grid must have a negative voltage ALWAYS)

 The following are very useful items, which can SOLVE and PREVENT problems.
-Good luck to you if you already knew it all, and tested your tube amplifier for all of this, but perhaps one of this points may be helpful to you still.
+You are a happy designer when you already tested your tube amplifier for all of this, but perhaps one of this points may be helpful to you still.
 Who knows!

 What can you do if an amplifier tube is sparking?

-- First: Don't work around measurements.
+- Measurements protect you from your own errors.
+So, don't avoid measurements.
+Better do a few more than you intended.
 The reason is very simple: If you would have known, you would not have made the error!
-You can find such errors, by measuring everything.
+You can only find such errors, by measuring everything.
 This means also the things you thought you didn't need to measure, because you expected them to be good anyway.
-Here is one typical verbal conclusion, no good engineer will accept: "....
-I tried tubes of several brands, and I never had a problem.
-So the amplifier must be OK....".
-Another typical verbal conclusion is: "....The problem is linked to one tube of a pair, and so it must be the tube, and the amplifier is OK....".
-Well, perhaps this is true, and perhaps is not.
-The real answer can ONLY come from measuring it.
+Here is one typical verbal conclusion, no real engineer will accept: "....
+I tried tubes of several brands, and they all work fine, and SO I can see the amplifier has no problem...".
+Another typical verbal conclusion is: "....The problem is linked to one tube of a pair, therefore it is the tube, and SO the amplifier is ok....".
+Well, perhaps yes.
+And perhaps no. In fact, you just don't know, and you're comfortably bypassing measurements.
+The real answer can ONLY come from measurements.
 Is the amplifier OK, then it will pass the following tests:

-- Disconnect the coupling capacitor to the end-triode.
-If the spark is gone now, you have at least localized onedesign error.
+- Disconnect the coupling capacitor to the end tubes.
+If the spark is gone now, you have at least localized one design error.

 - A standby circuit sometimes solves the problem, but... when made wrong can also be the cause of unexpected, hard to understand problems.
 Don't even think of using a standby circuit, when you have no good way to measure surge currents that may result from it.
 You try to do something good, but may be doing something very bad to the tubes.